OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -Global

-Indicates that this cmdlet imports modules into the global session state so they are available to all commands in the session.
+Indicates that this cmdlet imports modules into the global session state so they're available to all commands in the session.

 By default, when `Import-Module` cmdlet is called from the command prompt, script file, or